A-French-PngHash/Bestagram/Back End/database/Database Documentation.md

 When the user send the correct hash as login information, a token is generated (if there is not already one and if it hasn't expired yet) and then sent back to the user.
 This token is then used as a key for most of the API request.
 For more information see *API Documentation.md*.
 ### Token_registration_date
 This is the date when the token was generated.
 To provide more security, tokens are invalidated after a certain time so the user has to send login information again to get the new token.
-### Description
+### Caption
-The profile description set by the user on his profile.
+The profile caption set by the user on his profile.
 Only the user has a write access to it.
 ### Profile_image_path
 Store a path that link to an image used as a profile image.
 The user has no direct write access to the path but can change the image by uploading a new one.
 For more information see *API Documentation.md*.